lelegard/winkbdlayouts/README.md

 The project is built for x86, x64 and arm64 Windows systems.
 The released archive contains binaries for the three architectures.

-To build this projet, make sure to install all build tools (compilers and libraries) for all targets when installing or updating Visual Studio.
+To build this project, make sure to install all build tools (compilers and libraries) for all targets when installing or updating Visual Studio.

 Available PowerShell scripts: